SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-status-criteria.md

 1. Check that you have checked ( ![icon][img3] ) the criteria you want to use for this status.

 1. Click ![icon][img2] **Regenerate selected status monitor** to update the status with the criteria you have added.
-When the status has been regenerated, no red cross will be shown by the status name.
+After the status is regenerated, no red cross will be shown by the status name.

 ## What would you like to do now?